Facebook Ads are a crucial part of any escape room marketing plan. It is one of the most effective ways to get more bookings and fill rooms.

 Ad frequency is particularly important if you are running retargeting ads to a smaller audience (anything less than a few thousand people) as ad fatigue can quickly set in.
 You’ll want to change up your ad creative once the frequency is above “5.”

-In sum, we covered how to set up Facebook advertising campaigns to attract new and repeat escape room business.
+In sum, we covered how to set up Facebook advertising campaigns to attract new and repeat customers to your escape room business.

 The key to advertising on Facebook is to understand exactly what you need to do in order to produce the results that will make it worthwhile.